 Before entering public radio, Brad enjoyed a 16-year career as a professional opera singer, and performed leading roles with the New York City Opera; Lyric Opera of Chicago; San Francisco Opera; Washington Opera, and the Teatro Colón in Buenos Aires, among many others.
 His voice can be heard on commercial recordings issued by the London, Philips, New World, Innova, and Carlton Classics record labels.

-In his time at WGTE, Brad has been awarded three Touchstone Awards for Excellence in Journalism from the Press Club of Toledo for his work on Toledo SymphonyLAB™ and Living American Composers: New Music from Bowling Green.
+During his time at WGTE, Brad has been awarded five Touchstone Awards for Excellence in Journalism from the Press Club of Toledo, and has been recognized by the Ohio State Senate for his contributions to public radio in the community.